stxent/usb-can/README.md

 Installation
 ------------

 USB-CAN project consists of Application and Bootloader firmwares.
-It requires GNU toolchain for ARM Cortex-M processors and CMake version 3.6 or newer.
+It requires GNU toolchain for ARM Cortex-M processors, CMake version 3.6 or newer and dfu-util.

 Quickstart
 ----------